arschallwig/351_PDEOPNet/README.md

+# EECS 351: PDENets
-# PDENets is a collection of Physics-Informed Neural Networks (PINN) trained to solve key families of Partial Differential Equations (PDE) including the heat equation and Helmholtz equation.
+PDENets is a collection of Physics-Informed Neural Networks (PINN) trained to solve key families of Partial Differential Equations (PDE) including the heat equation and Helmholtz equation.

 ## Credits
 Developed by: